2023-IDATA2304-G14/Semester-Project/protocol.md

 ## The flow of information and events

-[//]: # (TODO: remove the following text)
-TODO - describe what each network node does and when.
-Some periodic events?
-Some reaction on incoming packets?
-Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

 ### Greenhouse server
 The greenhouse server is the main node in the network.
-It listens for incoming connections from clients.
+It listens for incoming connections from clients, running eac in its own thread.
+When a client sends a command, the server will execute the command and send a response back to the client.
+If the message is a BroadcastMessage, the server will send the message to all connected clients.

+### Control panel
+The control panel is the client in the network.
+It connects to the server and sends commands to it.
+The control panel can also receive messages from the server, and will update the GUI accordingly.
+The control panel can also send a subscription command to the server, which will make the server send updates to the control panel whenever a sensor or actuator changes state.

 ## Connection and state